Crumby colorings -- red-blue vertex partition of subcubic graphs regarding a conjecture of Thomassen: Introduction

 \begin{conjecture} Every $3$-connected cubic graph has a red-blue vertex coloring such that the blue subgraph has maximum degree at most $1$ (that is, it consists of a matching and some isolated vertices) and the red subgraph has minimum degree at least $1$ and contains no $3$-edge path. \end{conjecture}

 Since every monochromatic subgraph is small, but the conditions in the two colors are asymmetric, making this coloring somewhat irregular, we call this a {\em crumby coloring}. {}From a classical graph decomposition point of view, we are seeking graph classes such that every member admits a crumby coloring.
-As it was remarked early, the $3$-prism does not have a crumby coloring.
+As it was observed shortly after the appearance of the conjecture, the $3$-prism does not have a crumby coloring.
 For some time, it looked like this is the only counterexample.
 Supporting this, Barát \cite{Barat} showed that every subcubic tree has a crumby coloring.
 However, Bellitto et al. \cite{counter} found a construction that produces an infinite family of $3$-connected cubic counterexamples and also $2$-connected planar graphs without crumby colorings.
 This fact gives evidence that the intricate induction by Thomassen is somewhat unavoidable.
 On the other hand, it leaves open the possibility that crumby colorings might exist for some important graph classes.
 For instance, outerplanar graphs or bipartite graphs.
-Indeed, in Section \ref{s:outer} we show that any $2$-connected subcubic outerplanar graph admits a crumby coloring even if an arbitrary vertex's color is prescribed.
+Indeed, in Section \ref{s:outer} we show that any $2$-connected subcubic outerplanar graph admits a crumby coloring even if the color of an arbitrary vertex is prescribed.

 The fact that we can prescribe the color of a vertex is useful in the following sense.
 We believe that crumby colorings exist for every subcubic outerplanar graph.
 However, there are various difficulties to extend the results on $2$-connected graphs to all outerplanar graphs.
 In a general outerplanar graph there might be trees attached to $2$-connected blocks or between them.
 Since Conjecture~\ref{ccc} holds for trees, it gives some hope to combine these two results as building bricks, where having the extra freedom of prescribing the color of a vertex comes into the picture.